 You can’t add the bananas until you are ready to cook the cakes (or the bananas can turn brownish).
 The bananas also need to be sliced very thinly to ensure the batter cooks completely without burning the bananas.

 Preheat your griddle; grease it very lightly, and pour about a ¼ cup of batter onto the griddle for each pancake.
 Before you serve a stack, throw a few slices of banana and sprinkle whole walnuts on top of the stack.
-As you can imagine, I always serve these with pure medium to dark amber Vermont maple syrup.
+Always serve these with pure medium to dark amber Vermont maple syrup.

 Hearty Beef Burgundy Stew

-This is a simple dish, which I like to serve to guests on a cold wintry afternoon.
-It is one of Jay’s favorites, which is fine by me, since it is incredibly simple and easy to make.
+This is a simple dish to serve to guests on a cold wintry afternoon.
+It is incredibly simple and easy to make.
 You will need: